Frequently Asked Questions

 How do I get started?

-Please fill out the contact form or email me directly.
-I would love to find out how I can help.
-I offer a free 20-minute phone consultation to gather more information about your circumstances and the issues you are grappling with.
+Please fill out the contact form on our website.
+We offer an optional free 15-minute phone consultation to gather more information about your circumstances and the issues you are grappling with.

 What can I expect in our first session together?